 As shown in Table xx, three types of devices according to the capabilities in supporting OWC and RF are considered for IEEE 802.15.7r1.
 Type 1 devices support OWC only operations.
 Type 2 devices support OWC downlink operations as well as RF bidirectional operations.
 Type 3 devices support OWC bidirectional operations as well as RF bidirectional operations.

 Type 2 and type 3 devices can operate via OWC and RF simultaneously.
-In the downlink, joint transmission through both OWC link and RF link and switching between OWC link and RF link may be used.
-For type 2 devices, uplink traffic may be transmitted through RF link.
-For coordinated topology, command frames or ACK frames with destination address set to the coordinator may be first transmitted to the Global controller through RF link and then forwarded to the coordinator through the backhaul link.
+In the downlink, aggregated transmission through both OWC link and RF link may be used, besides switching between OWC link and RF link.
+For type 2 devices, uplink traffic as well as control information may be transmitted through the RF link or relayed via the global controller to the coordinator.
+Specification of these networking functionalities is out of scope in 802.15.7r1.

 Table xx—Device classification according to supported RF capabilities